Simonll/jump-chain-simulation/README.md

 conda activate jump_chain_simulation
 ```

-## How I use jupyter-lab notebooks on linux based system
+## How to use jupyter-lab notebooks on linux based system
 1. from the jump-chain-simulation/bioinfo/workflow/notebooks/ directory, launch jupyter-lab to background with:
 ```bash
 echo "jupyter lab --no-browser --port=8888" \& | bash